chris-pearce/scally/utilities/README.md

 </div>
 ```

 ## Open/close principle

 Utilities follow the open/close principle, which states that software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.

 So Scally utilities can only ever be used *as is*.
-If an existing Scally utility needs to do more than what it offers then typically you'll be wanting to create a new component. *Or* the need for a new utility?
+If an existing Scally utility needs to do more than what it offers then typically you'll be wanting to create a new component, *or* maybe the need for a new utility?
 Either way it should be scrutinised over like everything with OOCSS.

 [This article](http://csswizardry.com/2012/06/the-open-closed-principle-applied-to-css/) does a fantastic job of explaining the open/close principle in relation to CSS.

 ## Applying at breakpoints

 *Probably be it's own section in the main README.md?*

 ## Specificity